ashwini-kaklij/earthquake-visualization/README.md

 6. Plot the map on basis of whether it was tsunami or not
 7. Plot the map on basis of magnitude and tsunami

-There are 7 maps of which screenshots are captured and attached in maps folder.
+There are 7 maps, Screenshots are captured and attached in the maps folder.

 There are 2 unit tests at the moment.
-1. Checks the response of API
+1. First test case checks the response of API
-2. Validates the slot of the day based on the parameter
+2. Second test case validates the slot of the day based on the hour